Skip to main content

 Outdoor Music Guide

-As a response to COVID-19 and social distancing requirements, the City created a guide to help musicians and music organizers understand the different types of permits that a person or group of individuals can apply for to organize, perform and/or enjoy live music outdoors.
+The Guide was created to help musicians and music organizers.
+The purpose is to help them understand the different types of permits needed to organize, perform and/or enjoy live music outdoors.

 For general questions about this guide, please contact City of Madison Planning Division, Angela Puerta at madisonarts@cityofmadison.com